 Overview of Amadablam Climbing

-Amadablam climbing is technical climbing in Nepal which is located almost due south of Everest and Lhotse in the Khumbu region.
-Ama Dablam 6,856m (22,494ft) is one of the most stunning peaks in the Himalayas and one of the most impressive mountains in the world.
-Ama Dablam means “Mother’s necklace”; the long ridges on each side like the arms of a mother “Ama” protecting her child, and the hanging glacier thought of as the “Dablam”, the traditional double-pendant containing pictures of the gods, worn by Sherpa women.
-Amadablam climbing offers stunning Himalayan views of Mt.
-Everest 8848m, Mt.
-Lhotse 8516m, Mt.
-Makalu 8463m, Mt.
-Cho Oyu 8201m, and other more mountains.
+Amadablam climbing is technical climbing in Nepal.
+It is almost due south of Everest and Lhotse in the Khumbu region.
+Ama Dablam, 6,856m (22,494ft), is one of the most stunning peaks in the Himalayas.
+It is one of the most impressive mountains in the world.
+Ama Dablam means “Mother’s necklace.”

-Amadablam climbing is the matternhorn of the Himalayas
+Amadablam climbing is the Matterhorn of the Himalayas.

-Ama Dablam, The Matterhorn of Himalayas, leaves a lasting impression on many as it is perhaps the most stunning mountain along the popular trekking route to Everest Base Camp.
-Ama Dablam is a small snowcapped peak but vertical walls and sharp exposed ridges make this mountain one of the most technical and difficult climbs for mountaineers.
-Ama Dablam was first climbed on the 13th of March, 1961 by Mike Gill (NZ), Barry Bishop (USA), Michael Gill, Mike Ward (UK), and Wally Romanes (NZ) via the Southwest Ridge.
-The Amadablam climbing team was led by Sir Edmund Hillary.
+Ama Dablam, The Matterhorn of the Himalayas, leaves a lasting impression on many.
+It is the most stunning mountain along the popular trekking route to Everest Base Camp.
+Ama Dablam is a small snowcapped peak.
+There are vertical walls and sharp exposed ridges.
+It makes it one of the most technical and challenging climbs for mountaineers.

 Itinerary of Amadablam Climbing